Date: 15 December 2020

 - Nicolas Bueno, University of Zurich

-- Sarah Dekkiche, Independent Consultant on Business and Human Rights
+- Sarah Dekkiche, Advisor on Business and Human Rights

 - Anya George, Schellenberg Wittmer